 There are countless websites to look for a job.
 These sites allow freelancers to search for jobs in a wider range to find jobs that suit their skills.
 You can download some apps to enjoy easy access from your dashboard.

-Here are sites you can find jobs as a beginner:
+Here are sites where you can find jobs as a beginner:

-Toptal is a freelance website that fills the gap between employers and employees.
+Toptal is one of the top freelance marketplaces that fills the gap between employers and employees.
 With Toptal, you can work with companies like e-commerce, banking, healthcare, etc. A beginner can find a job on Toptal once you pass the test and vetting process.

 Upwork is one of the best freelance portals to find a job quickly.
 There are many general jobs like networking, data science, IT, accounting, copywriting, admin work, translation, social network administrator, etc. Beginners can use this platform to send clients unlimited proposals.
 Just a 20% fee will be charged once you get a new client.

-Jobs like product sourcing, data entry, content writing, sale and marketing, accounting translation, human resources, etc., are available in this portal.
+Jobs like product sourcing, data entry, content writing, sales and marketing, accounting translation, human resources, etc., are available in this portal.
 After registration, you get 8 free applications before membership fees emerge.
-It's a beginner-friendly website with devoted team advisors that make your hiring faster.
+It's a beginner-friendly website with devoted team advisors that make you're hiring faster.

 With guru, you can create a unique profile.
 Jobs like finance, engineering administration, marketing, etc., are available on Guru.
 It is a beginner-friendly website, allowing you to reach potential clients.